+The Institution’s Mission, Vision and Core Values recognize its duty to: (1) the law that creates it – the country, (2) the recipients of its endeavors – the inside and outside community, and (3) the achievers of its dreams – the students.
+It centers on total transformation and advancement that is believed to address the important social and economic issues and challenges of the region, of the nation, and later on, of the world.
 The CSNCAT, the BCAT and then CSPC- Naga Campus, now BISCAST, takes pride in its distinguished history that saw the growth of this institution.
 Thousands of young men and women have passed through its portals and are now productive citizens or community leaders.
 It has survived more than 100 years as an institution of learning and served generations of Bikolanos.
-It remains to this day, a premier source of Engineering and Vocational Technology, Teacher Education, and Architecture.
-With its new mandate, it looks forward to enriching its programs in the Applied Sciences and Technology.
-With the spirit and dynamism of its present leaders and staff, it will continue to grow, serve and pursue its goals and commitment to the people of Bicol.
+It remains to this day, a premier source of Engineering, Architecture, Technology, Applied Sciences, and Teacher Education.